How many healthy, happy people are left here in the U.S.? It’s a freaky question with an equally freaky answer: Not many.

-As the chart indicates, if you are healthy and flourishing — physically, mentally and emotionally — you are, statistically speaking, very much in the minority (almost certainly less than 20 percent, and arguably less than 3 percent — see below).
+As the chart indicates, if you are healthy and flourishing — physically, mentally and emotionally — you are, statistically speaking, very much in the minority.
+You represent less than 20 percent of the population, and arguably less than 3 percent (see below).
 Eek!

 You can get more of the official facts and statistics in my feature “Being Healthy Is a Revolutionary Act: Renegade Perspectives for Thriving in a Mixed Up World.”
 But the main thing you gotta know is that if you are not one of the lucky few represented by those happy-healthy green figures, you needn’t beat yourself up about it.